 The Gillian Institute’s technique for the abdominal contouring is aggressive in terms of muscle wall tightening.
 The use of permanent sutures to tighten the abdominal wall will result in the “hour glass figure” following surgery*.
 Our plastic surgeons will use interrupted and running sutures to tighten the rectus muscles (located vertically) and this will also pull the oblique muscles (located on the side of the abdomen) inward also.
 This tightening will correlate to the achenes and need for pain medication and muscle relaxants following surgery.

-Patients will be encouraged to ambulate every 2-3 hours directly after surgery but will prefer a more bent position with walking and resting at a 45 degree angle for the first 3-5 days.
+Patients will be encouraged to ambulate every 2-3 hours directly after surgery but will likely prefer a more bent position with walking and resting at a 45 degree angle for the first 3-5 days.
 To ensure fluid collections (referred to as a seroma) do not occur, a drain or two drains are placed under the abdominal skin to allow any fluid that accumulates an exit out of the body through a drain system using suction.
-The drain(s) are very patient friendly and are easy to manage follow surgery.
+The drain(s) are very patient friendly and are easy to manage following surgery*.
 We also perform a special suturing technique in surgery that uses sutures in a mattress placement to decrease the risk of fluid collections.
-This mattress technique allows the drains to be removed in the office sooner (within 3-5 days), and to advance the abdominal skin with closure of the incision to remove more loose skin and stretch marks compared to the process without this technique.
+This mattress technique allows the drains to be removed in the office sooner (within 3-5 days), and to advance the abdominal skin with closure of the incision to remove more loose skin and stretch marks compared to the process without this technique*.

 We also spend additional time on the appearance of the belly button.
-Our philosophy desires a natural, depressed belly button outcome; allowing other people not to detect a tummy tuck has been performed by the appearance of the belly button and belly button opening.
+Our approach aims for a natural, depressed belly button outcome; allowing other people not to detect a tummy tuck has been performed by the appearance of the belly button and belly button opening*.
 The belly button is not flat and should not appear as if it was “stuck on,” an indication of a tummy tuck procedure.
 The belly button stalk is the original but a new opening is made for the location of the belly button stalk.
-Our surgeons like to allow some fullness on both sides of the belly button and to place sutures to pull the belly button more downward, indication a natural depressed belly button appearance.
+Our surgeons like to allow some fullness on both sides of the belly button and to place sutures to pull the belly button more downward, indication a natural depressed belly button appearance*.
 If a hernia is also present, we are able to repair the hernia as well.

 In some cases, staging with liposuction either before or after the tummy tuck procedure may be recommended to give the best results possible with the fewest risk of complications*.
 If a patient is not at their ideal body weight or if the patient has a significant history of smoking; liposuction of the abdomen first can minimize the thickness and fullness to improve the contour with the second staged tummy tuck and to increase blood flow with re vascularization to decrease risks of healing with the second stage tummy tuck procedure*.